altocodenl/TODIS/readme.md

 State of a component is the data inside the component at a point in time.
 The data stored by the system at any point in time can be called "state".
 But we'll just call it the data of the component.

-Path is how you reference a value.
-There's no notion of a value without a path.
-Everything exists in a space and everything has a handle.
-There's no "floating" or "dangling" data.

 - Dataspace: access vs control.
 Open access, use control to determine when to block.